Despair to delight in a day - Dyche makes mark

 And how apt it was that the winning goal came courtesy of two players who had done so well for him at his former club Burnley, as Dwight McNeil swung in a corner which James Tarkowski rose to thump in.

-"What an easy line for you, you must be buzzing," Dyche replied to a reporter when asked about the Clarets connection for the goal.
+"What an easy line for you.
+You must be buzzing," Dyche replied to a reporter when asked about the Clarets connection for the goal.

 "That is great appreciation from the fans.
 I asked them to give us a start and help us out, to give us a breather.